OpenChemistry/tomviz/BUILDING.md

-Building tomviz
+Building Tomviz
 ===============

-The tomviz project reuses a number of components from Python, VTK, ITK, and ParaView, so these dependencies will need to be compiled first in order to build tomviz.
+The Tomviz project reuses a number of components from Python, VTK, ITK, and ParaView, so these dependencies will need to be compiled first in order to build Tomviz.
 There is a superbuild that automates most of this when building binaries.
 We recommend using these binaries where available if you wish to test, and nightly binaries are made available in addition to releases.

-If you wish to develop tomviz, the following sequence of commands will build a suitable ParaView, and a tomviz that uses the ParaView just compiled.
-You need to use your package manager/installers/upstream build instructions to install out dependencies.
+If you wish to develop Tomviz, the following sequence of commands will build a suitable ParaView, ITK, and a Tomviz that uses these builds.
+You should use your package manager/installers/upstream build instructions to install the dependencies.
 CMake will search for these, and the cmake-gui can be used to point to them if they are not found automatically.

 Dependencies
 ------------

  * Qt 5.6.0 (5.7.0 recommended)
  * CMake 3.3
- * Python 2.7
+ * Python 3.6
- * NumPy 1.8
+ * NumPy 1.12
  * Git 2.1
  * C++ compiler with C++11 support
  * Intel TBB